Aharanov-Bohm Type Arbitrage and Homological Obstructions in Financial Markets: AB Arbitrage and Holonomy

 It does not by itself imply the existence of a realizable arbitrage opportunity. \end{remark}

 \begin{definition}[AB-arbitrage] We say that the system exhibits \emph{Aharonov--Bohm (AB) arbitrage} if there exists a loop $\gamma$ such that

 \end{definition}

 \begin{remark} The condition (\ref{eq:ABarb}) represents the existence of a potential arbitrage opportunity associated with the loop $\gamma$.
-In the next section, we show that, under suitable admissibility conditions, this can be realized as an actual arbitrage via a predictable self-financing trading strategy. \end{remark}
+In the next section, we show that, under suitable admissibility conditions, this can be realized as an actual arbitrage via a base-time observable self-financing trading strategy. \end{remark}

 The following proposition shows that trivial distortion yields no holonomy.